bens1858/EDAV-CANCER-PROJECT/README.md

 - [ no] 1.
 If you haven't already, click "Help" "Check for Updates" to make sure you have the latest version of RStudio (and thus have Quarto installed.)

-- [ ] 2.
+- [ yes] 2.
 Render the web site locally by clicking the "Build" tap on the right and then "Render Book".

-- [ ] 3.
+- [yes ] 3.
 Use `browseURL("docs/index.html")` to view your book locally (or just open `docs/index.html` in a browser).

-- [ ] 4.
+- [ yes] 4.
 If it looks good, commit and push all changed files to GitHub.

 (You will need to repeat steps 2 and 4 every time you wish to update the book on GitHub Pages.)